wenjietseng/wjt-website-archived/experiments.md

 ### B.6 Adjust your body dimensions in VR
 <iframe width="560" height="315" src="https://www.youtube.com/embed/vdy5CAuR06o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Next, you need to adjust the body dimensions to what you just measured.
 Remember to check if you can reach all the targets.
 If you cannot reach all targets, please reduce the arm span a little bit and try again.
+The last slider will adjust the width between to shoulder joint of the arm.
+Try to adjust the width if the arm does not align well.

 ### B.7 Tasks
 <iframe width="560" height="315" src="https://www.youtube.com/embed/_mWjunNRBuA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-1. Touch the white cube in front of you with the red pointer on your virtual hand (both hands can start the task).
+1. Touch the white cube in front of you with the red pointer on your virtual hand.
+Both hands are allow to do so.
 2. Two spheres turn green.
 Check where they are.
 3. Choose one of your arm to touch one of the green sphere.
 The order of green sphere doesn't matter.
-4. Once you touch the first green sphere (for example, with your left virtual hand), the green sphere you touched turns into blue.
+4. Once you touch the first green sphere with red pointer, for example, with your left virtual arm, the green sphere you touched turns into blue, and the task starts.
-5. Use the same arm that you touched with the first green sphere to touch the other green sphere as fast and correct as possible.
+5. Use the same red pointer that you touched with the first green sphere to touch the other green sphere.
-5. To have a succeed task, you have to use the SAME arm for both green spheres.
-A beep sound occurs when the task succeed.
+5. You have to use the SAME arm (pointer) for both green spheres.
+A beep sound occurs when the task completes successfully.
+Passing through other blue spheres does not count as error, but using wrong arm (pointer) will.
 6. For each condition, there is a practicing phase.
 Get 10 succeed tasks in practicing.
 You can also practice the task until you feel completely comfortable with the technique.
 7. Touch the red cube to end practicing and start the formal study.